 Your primary residence is fundamentally different in several ways from assets such as stocks, bonds and investment real estate that are traditionally included in an investment portfolio.
 One difference is that your primary residence typically lacks the regular income component associated with other investments.

-For those reasons, we don’t consider our home as part of our investment portfolio when considering asset allocation, rebalancing and withdrawal strategies.
-We consider it a separate entity that doesn’t directly impact our investment decisions, but does factor into our overall financial plan.
+For those reasons, we don’t consider our home as part of our investment portfolio.
+We don’t factor home ownership into our asset allocation, rebalancing, and withdrawal strategies.

 There is no one size fits all answer to this question.
 There are many opportunities to use home ownership as part of an overall financial and retirement plan.

-My goal with this blog post is to highlight some options and to get you thinking about which make sense for your situation.
+My goal with this blog post is to highlight some options.
+Think about which make sense for your situation.
 You can’t use all of these strategies.
 For example, you wouldn’t want to take equity out of your home if you are banking on being able to use the equity to fund your LTC needs.

-My own thinking about home ownership, as with most things in life, is constantly changing and evolving as I continue to accumulate knowledge and experience.
+My own thinking about home ownership, as with most things in life, is constantly changing.
+It evolves as I continue to accumulate knowledge and experience.